ngoldfine/FreiFahren_BE-NLP/readme.md

 Detailed Functions
 - `find_station`: Utilizes a Named Entity Recognition (NER) model to pinpoint stations within messages, refined through fuzzy matching against a comprehensive station database.

-- find_line: Employs a straightforward word search to identify mentioned transit lines, based on a list of lines within the Berlin public transport network.
+- `find_line`: Employs a straightforward word search to identify mentioned transit lines, based on a list of lines within the Berlin public transport network.

 - `find_direction`: Splits the message at directional keywords (e.g., "towards") to isolate and identify subsequent station names, aiding in the determination of the inspector's direction.